HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1140420/sp1/README.md

 ## 4.1.
 Tests

-*In this section you should describe the design of the tests that, as much as possibe, cover the requirements of the sprint.*

 I have used the built-in "Console.java" class in "NShared" to test functionality as I developed it.

-This is the biggest flaw of my contribution, because my less-than-standard aptitude at LPROG means I am not really sure how to test my methods (took me a LONG time to even discern what the logical flow would be)
+The lack of unit-testing is the biggest flaw of my work this week and the one I am the least proud of, because my less-than-standard aptitude at LPROG means I am not really sure how to test my methods (took me a LONG time to even discern what the logical flow would be)

 ## 4.4.
 Design Patterns and Best Practices